By Jo Causon, CEO, The Institute of Customer Service

 Supporting evidence from the Institute of Customer Service can be found below.

-Organisations should not only report on complaints but also measure the right things.
+Measure the right things: Organisations should not only report on complaints but also Customer service standards and benchmarking measure the right things.
 The Institute’s UKCSI gives a good indication on what the key factors that matter to all citizens are, such as professionalism, quality and efficiency of the provided service, ease of doing business, problem solving and timeliness.
 The reporting process should remain visible and should be discussed at the most senior levels.